Degree Requirements | Fields of Interest | Internship | Research Projects | Sample Curriculum Outline | Frequently Asked Questions

 Application Available: After October 1, the preceding year.

-Application Decision: The admissions committee meets soon after the application deadline to evaluate application materials.
-Applicants will be notified by mail of their admission status.
-Students typically begin the program in the fall term but, under certain exceptional circumstances, may start mid-year.
+Application Decision: The admissions committee meets after February 1 to evaluate completed applications.
+Applicants will be notified by email of their admission status.

 Contact Us

-Contact Bob Choquette (choquett@uoregon.edu) with questions about admissions procedures and Associate Professor Nicole Ngo (nngo@uoregon.edu), program director of the Master of Public Administration Program, with questions about the curriculum.
+Contact Bob Choquette (choquett@uoregon.edu) with questions about admissions procedures, and Associate Professor Nicole Ngo (nngo@uoregon.edu), program director of the Master of Public Administration Program, with questions about the curriculum.

 Degree Overview: Master of Public Administration

-The Master of Public Administration (MPA) program at the University of Oregon promotes a hands-on approach that gives students experience doing the work they will do as professionals in the public and nonprofit sectors.
+The 12-month Master of Public Administration (MPA) program at the University of Oregon emphasizes a hands-on approach that provides students with practical experience in the work they will do as professionals in the public and nonprofit sectors.
 We work with public and nonprofit organizations across the state to create an immersive and hands-on approach that allows students to start making a difference in the community while they are still in the program.
 We support this purpose by training a diverse cohort of students from the U.S. and abroad to be effective administrators, analysts, and advocates in their communities.
 The curriculum offers a close connection between multidisciplinary, policy-oriented research and opportunities for real-world applications.
 Students are supported in creating a customized course plan that allows for the most effective use of their time as full- or part-time students.
 Our program combines a rigorous academic approach to developing analytical and managerial skills with highly experiential learning opportunities.

 The Master of Public Administration program prepares students by putting hands-on training across the curriculum, creating a closer connection between the practice and the research.
 On the one hand, it requires future managers and leaders to ask policy-relevant questions and conduct meaningful and timely analyses that can support the policy process.
 On the other hand, future managers and leaders are required to think critically about research and integrate appropriate evidence in implementing and formulating policy and administrative practice.
 The curriculum has been developed to train students in hands-on learning by providing opportunities across the curriculum for real-world, community-based engagement.
 The faculty strives to support this approach to improved management and decision-making through our research, community outreach activities, and teaching.